-Proponents say they favor the Sites location because it is not on a major river so it wouldn’t directly affect fish migration and it is north of the Sacramento-San Joaquin Delta, meaning it could provide flexibility for water quality and environmental flows.
-Critics say diversions for the reservoir could take more than 60 percent of the Sacramento River flows at times, with potentially significant impacts to the river’s riparian and aquatic ecosystems and the many fish and wildlife species that depend on those ecosystems.
+Proponents say they favor the project because it would increase the flexibility and reliability of the State Water Project and federal Central Valley Project.
+Though Site Reservoir would not dam a river or block fish migration, critics say diversions for the reservoir could at times take more than 60 percent of the Sacramento River flows, potentially harming the river’s riparian and aquatic ecosystems and the many fish and wildlife species that depend on them.

-- Improve water supply reliability for agricultural, urban, and environmental uses
+- Improve water supply reliability for agricultural, urban and environmental uses

-- Increase survival of anadromous and endemic fish populations
+- Increase anadromous and endemic fish populations

 - Improve environmental and drinking water quality in the Delta